-Interactive help centers are slowly but surely becoming more and more common and I can’t wait for it to be the standard way of supporting and educating users.
+Resource centers are slowly but surely becoming more and more common and I can’t wait for more interactivity in customer support.

 Now there might be some among us that pay no mind to interactivity and I don’t blame them.
 When that one interactive episode of Black Mirror aired on Netflix, I was furious.
 I hated the idea, I wanted a good old season with good old non-interactivity.